bbmokhtari/django-translations/docs/reference/query.rst

    :param model: The model which the translations query getter is specialized
        for.
    :type model: type(~django.db.models.Model)
-   :param lang: The lang which the translations query getter is specialized
+   :param lang: The language(s) which the translations query getter is
-       for.
+       specialized for.
    :type lang: str or list(str)
    :return: The translations query getter specialized for the model and the
-       language.
+       language(s).
    :rtype: function

    To fetch the translations query getter specialized for a model and some